sapiensoup/sapiensoup.com/_posts/2017-02-06-cannabis-breastfeeding.md

 > Not knowing how fast THC clears from breast milk is what’s keeping responsible mothers from a responsible use of cannabis.

 ## Better times ahead
 Dr. Thomas Hale—clinical pharmacologist and professor of pediatrics—is the author of the earlier mentioned reference book _Medications and Mothers' Milk_.
 Currently he discourages cannabis use due to the lack of data.

-At the same time, he has plans to conduct more research on the topic.
+The great news is that he currently conducts a study in Colorado to collect more evidence about the transfer of THC into human milk.
+He is still looking for participants in the Denver area.
+If you are a _cannamama_ you might want to check his [website](http://www.infantrisk.com/content/research-study-transfer-marijuana-human-milk) for more info.
 In Colorado, he found an ideal testing ground for his new study given the legalization of recreational use of marijuana.[^amarillo]

 # II.
 What are the effects on the child?